 American YouthWorks’ (AYW) Charter High School, Service Learning Academy (SLA) seeks to enroll self-motivated and responsible young people who are willing to commit to earning their high school diploma or GED and to completing a term in our green jobs training and service corps programs.

-Youth ages 16 to 20, who are Texas residents may enroll in our Service Learning Academy (SLA).
+Texas residents ages 16 to 21 (or 22 with an Individualized Education Program) may enroll in our Service Learning Academy.
 Youth ages 17 to 24 may enroll in our green jobs training and service corps programs.
 Be prepared to work hard, learn a lot, and have fun!

 All SLA students earn Career and Technical Education (CTE) credits through participation in a Pinnacle Corps or Foundation Corps service program.
 For more information about applying at American YouthWorks, contact us at 512.744.1900.